Kentucky State-Regulated Insurance Coverage

 Where can I find more details about the Kentucky autism insurance law?

-A copy of HB218 which removed dollar and age caps can be found here.
+Click here for a copy of HB218 which removed dollar and age caps.

 If you have additional questions, please email firstname.lastname@example.org.